thexmanxyz/Favicon-Tag-Generator-Gantry/README.md

 * CMS (Joomla, Wordpress, Grav)
 * Gantry Templating Framework and Theme

+## Deprecation
+* This project might get abandoned in the future because Gantry now supports `<head>` access over Atoms / Particles [#2303](https://github.com/gantry/gantry5/issues/2303).
+* This extension will be completely replaced by the [Favicon Tag Generator Atom](https://github.com/thexmanxyz/Favicon-Tag-Generator-Atom-Gantry) somewhere in the future.
+* Currently both project support the same functionality and are on the same update level.

 ## Download
 Choose the correct download for your target platform.
 Joomla Plugin System supported for the Gantry themes Helium and Hydrogen.
 The latest Extension version is **v1.1.2**.